MENU

 Filipinos in Poland

-Polish in the Philippines
+Polish Nationals in the Philippines

-Polish nationals visiting the Philippines have been increasing consistently through the years.
 The places of interest have been Cebu, Bohol, Boracay, Palawan, along with other natural and adventure destinations in the country.